 - What is the relationship between leadership and mindfulness

-- How does one horse become dominant over another?
+- How does one horse become higher ranking than another?
 How can we use knowledge of this behaviour to practice equine leadership?

 - How important is clear intent?